flowx-ai/docs-flowx/docs/building-blocks/token.md

 ### Checking the token status

 The current process instance status can be retrieved using the FLOWX Designer.
-It will display some info on the tokens related to that process instance and the current nodes they are in.&#x20;
+It will display some info on the tokens related to that process instance and the current nodes they are in.

 ![](./img/check_token_status.png)